Dschinghis Khan (song): Year-end charts

+Legacy

 Frederik version

 Finnish singer Frederik covered the song as "Tsingis Khan" in his 1979 album Tsingis Khan, with Finnish lyrics by Juha Vainio.
 According to the website of Frederik, the composer of the original song, Ralph Siegel, considered the Frederik version to be even better than the original.
 Siegel offered Frederik to also cover the song "Hadschi Halef Omar", which he did as "Sheikki Ali Hassan" in a 1980 single.
 "Tsingis Khan" peaked at No. 14 on the Finnish Singles Chart and was certified Gold.

 Frederik's version of the song is also used as ring entry theme by Russian boxer Denis "Tsingis Khan" Shafikov.